 ||a varessin lassât||varessino lassât?|

 Verse 28: No tu mi âs nancje lassât strengi i miei fîs e lis mês fiis: you did not even let me embrace my sons and daughters.
 Review word order with the following: tu tu âs lassât; tu âs lassât (you let); tu no tu âs lassât; no tu âs lassât (you did not let); tu tu mi âs lassât; tu mi âs lassât (you let me); tu no tu mi âs lassât; no tu mi âs lassât (you did not let me); tu no tu mi âs nancje lassât; no tu mi âs nancje lassât (you did not even let me).
-Ti semeial di vê fate une biele part?: do you believe that you (does it seem to you to have) acted a wise part?; that is, do you believe that you have acted wisely?
+Ti semeial di vê fate une biele part?: do you believe that you have acted wisely (does it seem to you to have acted a wise part)?
 The verb semeâ (or someâ) means to seem.
 Its masculine, third-person singular of the presint indicatîf is al semee (or al somee); its interrogative form, then, is semeial (or someial).
 Ti semeial (or ti someial) translates as does it seem to you.

 Verse 29: O podarès ancje fâti dal mâl: I could even harm you.
 O podarès (I would be able to, I could) is the first-person singular of the condizionâl presint of the verb podê.
 The present conditional conjugation of podê is presented below.
 Whereas the presint indicatîf of podê can be used to express the sense of can, the condizionâl presint can be used to express that of could, might.
 Examples: al pues viodi la strade (he can see the street); al podarès cambiâ idee (he could change his mind).
 Ma il Diu di to pari, usgnot passade, mi à dit cussì: but thus said the God of your father to me last night.
 Puar mai te se tu i disis alc a Jacop: woe to you if you say anything to Jacob.